leeper/Rcourse/index.md

 ---
 ## Course Outline ##

 I've posted a [Course Outline](CourseOutline.html) that describes the course outline and schedule.
-It also lists the problem sets that we will be working on during the course.

 Slides for each part of the course are posted on the [Course Outline](CourseOutline.html), as well.

 ---